Britt Technology Impact Series: Information Security

 The Britt Technology Impact Series (BTIS) provides MBA candidates and the Tuck and Dartmouth communities with insights into how changes in technology affect individuals, impact enterprises and reshape industries.
 The series explores a different theme each academic year through events including panel discussions with industry leaders, one-on-one meetings with executives and academic seminars.
 At year-end, the center produces an overview of the findings that gives students unique perspectives on relevant business and technology issues.
 This program is made possible by a generous donation from Glenn Britt, Chairman & CEO of Time Warner Cable.
 The 2014-15 Britt Technology Impact Series is examining the transformational impact of the growing hyperweb and the fusion of technology into every interaction in our corporate and social worlds in a series titled, Connected Everywhere: The Transformation to a Hyperweb World.

-Offered in partnership with the Center for Global Business and Government, Julie Brill, the Commissioner of the FTC, will visit Tuck to discuss protecting consumers’ privacy, encouraging appropriate advertising substantiation, guarding consumers from financial fraud, and maintaining competition in industries involving health care and high-tech.
+Offered in partnership with the Center for Global Business and Government, Julie Brill, the Commissioner of the FTC, visited Tuck to discuss protecting consumers’ privacy, encouraging appropriate advertising substantiation, guarding consumers from financial fraud, and maintaining competition in industries involving health care and high-tech.
 More ›

 November 29, 2011 •Tuck Campus